PromptStrike/Judge-validation/README.md

 ## Why kappa, not accuracy

-[Explain in your own words: raw agreement lies when classes are imbalanced — a judge that always says "safe" scores high accuracy on a mostly-safe set while being useless.
-Kappa corrects for chance.
-Reference your own experience if you want.]
+Raw agreement (the percentage of samples where the judge and human match) is misleading when the labels are imbalanced.
+If 90% of responses are safe, a judge that blindly labels *everything* "safe" scores 90% raw agreement — while being completely useless, because it never actually distinguishes safe from harmful.

+Cohen's kappa corrects for the agreement you'd expect by chance alone.
+A high raw agreement with a low kappa is a warning sign: the judge looks accurate but isn't really discriminating.
+In testing, I've seen an 80% raw agreement drop to a 0.58 kappa once chance was accounted for — the same result, told honestly.

+That gap is the whole reason this tool reports kappa: it's the difference between a number that flatters the judge and one you can defend.

 ## Install